Almost done, just two questions to go.

 The difference adding a little extra could make

-Voluntary contributions can be a great way to help grow your super.
+While retirement feels like it's really far away, even small voluntary contributions today can make a big difference in the future with the power of compounding returns.
 If it suits your personal situation, adding a little bit extra to your super could have a big impact on your balance for retirement2.
+Did you know there are two different ways you can contribute?

 Before-tax contributions

-Salary sacrifice contributions come out of your pay before it’s taxed and your employer pays this into your super account in addition to any employer super contributions.
+Before-tax contributions come out of your pay before it’s taxed.
+Your employer pays this into your super account on top of compulsory super contributions.

 After-tax contributions